The Dirty Truth About Utility Climate Pledges

 A drawing of a chart, with a skull superimposed over a one red column, with a smaller light blue column next to it.

-Only 10 of these utilities are committed to reducing their emissions by 80% by 2030, which science tells us is necessary to limit heating to 1.5° C.
+Only 10 of these utilities are committed to reducing their emissions by 80% by 2030, which science tells us is necessary to limit global warming to 1.5°C.

-A x mark indicating the negative aspectsUtilities without any climate goal at all score far worse, receiving a 0.
+A x mark indicating the negative aspectsUtilities without any climate goal score far worse, receiving a 0.

 An illustration of a flower

-The Sierra Club’s The Dirty Truth About Utility Climate Pledges report is a comprehensive assessment of whether utilities are committing to the actions needed to avert a cataclysmic climate crisis.
-The report is based on an analysis of long-term energy plans - known as integrated resource plans (IRPs) - and major announcements from the 50 utilities that generate the most electricity from coal and gas.
+The Sierra Club’s The Dirty Truth About Utility Climate Pledges report is a comprehensive assessment of whether utilities are committing to the actions needed to combat the climate crisis.
+The report is based on an analysis of long-term energy plans—typically referred to as integrated resource plans (IRPs)—and major announcements from the 50 utilities that own the most fossil fuel generation.
 This includes investor-owned utilities, public utilities (like the Tennessee Valley Authority), generation and transmission co-ops, and large municipal utilities.

 The Case for Clean Energy

 Utilities can become partners in the transition to a clean energy economy and a better, more sustainable future.
-By making real commitments to eliminate climate pollution - commitments that are backed up by near-term, concrete, binding plans - utilities can lead the way to a future with a stable climate, economic opportunities, and clean air for all.
+By making real commitments to eliminate pollution—commitments that are backed up by near-term, concrete, binding plans—utilities can lead the way to a future with a stable climate, economic opportunities, and clean air for all.

 What Is Your Utility Company Doing to Transition to Clean Energy?